Author's Avatar

 Our specialist Shared Ownership advisors at The Mortgage Centres will be able to guide you through every stage of the process.

 With Shared Ownership mortgages being slightly complicated, many lenders are unwilling to consider them, meaning the range of lenders available are limited.
+However, there are new lenders and products entering the market all the time due to the increasing popularity of the scheme.

-As with standard mortgages, the best scheme for you may not always be the one with the cheapest headline interest rate.
-It’s also a good idea to study your options carefully, allowing for the anticipated lifetime of the mortgage.
+As with standard mortgages, the best product for you may not always be the one with the cheapest headline interest rate, this is because it could come with higher initial set-up fees for example.

 • Shared Ownership mortgages are usually distinct products offered by specialist lenders.
 So, their rates will be costed differently to their range of standard mortgages.
 As ever, the level of deposit that you can provide will have a bearing on the deals available.
 Having a higher deposit usually opens the door to a more favourable interest rate.